ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * time(VG): One or more Attesting Network Device PCRs are extended with measurements.

 * time(NS): The Verifier generates a unique nonce ("number used once"), and makes a request attestation data for one or more PCRs from an Attester.
-This can be accomplished via a YANG {{RFC7950}} interface that implements the TCG TAP model (e.g. YANG Module for Basic Challenge-Response-based Remote Attestation Procedures {{I-D.ietf-rats-yang-tpm-charra}}).
+This can be accomplished via a YANG {{RFC7950}} interface that implements the TCG TAP model (e.g., YANG Module for Basic Challenge-Response-based Remote Attestation Procedures {{I-D.ietf-rats-yang-tpm-charra}}).

 * time(EG): On the Attester, measured values are retrieved from the Attester's TPM.
 This requested PCR evidence is signed by the Attestation Identity Key (AIK) associated with the DevID.
 Quotes are retrieved according to TCG TAP Information Model {{TAP}}.
 While the TAP IM gives a protocol-independent description of the data elements involved, it's important to note that quotes from the TPM are signed inside the TPM, so must be retrieved in a way that does not invalidate the signature, as specified in {{I-D.ietf-rats-yang-tpm-charra}}, to preserve the trust model.
 (See {{security-cons}} Security Considerations).
 At the same time, the Attester collects log evidence showing what values have been extended into that PCR.